Black Feather Guides

 Hello.
 I have been working with Black Feather canoeing and sea kayaking across Canada during the summers since 2006.
 My favorite river is the Bloodvein River in Manitoba for its exciting whitewater, beautiful Canadian shield landscape, warm water and mosquitoes… though, I spend most of my time on northern rivers.
 I am a Paddle Canada advanced moving water instructor or both solo and tandem canoes and enjoy sharing my knowledge of white water paddling with others, as well as improving my own skills.
 Besides summer work with Black Feather, I spend my winters skiing, travelling or working as a sea kayak guide in Antarctica.
 I graduated university with a bachelor of science in geology at Laurentian university, and this has proven useful time and again looking at the natural world while on trips.
 The most exciting thing I've done recently is visit the roof of the world in Nepal.
 I look forward to meeting you on a river!

-I’m Mark, and I am an educational professional with 25 years of high school teaching experience in Ontario.
-As a teacher, as well as O.R.C.K.A Moving Water and Canoe Tripping Instructor, I enjoy sharing my passion for paddling.
-I spend a good portion of my time outside of the class room guiding and instructing on rivers throughout Ontario, Eastern Quebec, and beyond.
-One of my favourite things about being a guide is the camaraderie that is shared by a group paddling and living together in the wilderness.
+I’m Mark, and I am an educational professional with 29 years of high school teaching experience in Ontario.
+I also instruct Paddle Canada and O.R.C.K.A.
+Moving Water courses when not guiding.
+I a passionate about teaching and learning so I endeavor to bring that to my work on the river everyday.
+One of my favourite things about being a guide is the camaraderie that is shared by a group; paddling and living together in the wilderness.
+When I’m not working on the water, I love spending time with my wife, three children and my dog.
 During the seasons of ice and snow, you can find me pursuing Nordic activities in the form of cross-country and telemark skiing.

 Hello everyone, this will be my 4th season guiding for Black Feather, mostly doing whitewater canoe trips.
 Working for Black Feather has let me experience things that I would not have thought possible, discovering breathtaking landscapes and scenery and challenging myself every day.
 My love for the wilderness and the people that I get to share it with is what makes me go back to guiding every year and I hope to be able to keep sharing my passion for many years to come.